What Is The Future of Bitcoin? (2022)

 As it is, although necessary components, things such as hot and cold wallets and public and private keys may be too complex for the average person to understand.
 The crypto industry needs to find a way to make the process of buying things with Bitcoin more easily digestible.

 One way this could be achieved is through increased third-party involvement, exposing Bitcoin to a wider mainstream audience through their platforms.
-As explored in this Bybit Insights article, Paypal is planning to introduce cryptocurrency sales to its 325 million users.
+For example, Paypal is planning to introduce cryptocurrency sales to its 325 million users.

 (3) Blockchain Scalability Trilemma

 Scalability is an ongoing issue for the Bitcoin blockchain.
-While a new block on the blockchain can accommodate on average around 2700 transactions (with one block added every 10 minutes), Visa for example can accommodate 2000 Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o....
+While a new block on the blockchain can accommodate on average around 2700 transactions (with one block added every 10 minutes), Visa for example can accommodate 2000 transactions per second.

 Therefore it is obvious that to be able to compete, changes need to be made to improve the Bitcoin network’s scalability.
 This problem is known as the blockchain scalability trilemma.
 Several solutions have been put forward.
 One such solution is SegWit.